Cow258/next-sql/README.md

     + [Transaction](#transaction)

 # 🎉 Introduction
-`xSQL` is next-gen relationship database connector.
+`nSQL` is next-gen relationship database connector.

 - Easy to use
 - Write less, Do more